puremourning/vimspector/docs/configuration.md

 ### Extending configurations

-Like adapters, you can include a `extends` key in the configuration specification, which makes it "inherit" from the specified configuraiton.
-In practice that means any keys specified in this configuraiton override the corresponding keys in the "base" configuration.
+Like adapters, you can include a `extends` key in the configuration specification, which makes it "inherit" from the specified configuration.
+In practice that means any keys specified in this configuration override the corresponding keys in the "base" configuration.

 This is useful in particular where there data that need to be the same across a